apason/ttk-15/doc/compiler/README.md

  - using the '=' indexing mode with a register is not allowed in the compiler as there is no instruction for it

+##floating point extension##

+ * Now there is support for floating point variables in ttk-15, they are available by reserving memory for a variable using dc keyword.
+    For example:
+    - x dc 10.13
+    - y dc 10^13

+ * Whenever you use any non digit characters ['.', '^'] the compiler assumes the value to be a float

+ * Floating point variables like other variables reserved with dc take up 32 bits in memory.